-To advocate for and organize on behalf of federal legislation and policies that protect the San Gabriel Mountains, foothills, and rivers.
+To advocate for and organize on behalf of federal legislation and policies that protect the San Gabriel Mountains, foothills, and rivers; and support access programs and improved visitor services.

 Photographed is President Obama declaring the San Gabriel Mountain National Monument in October 2014, as a direct result of our efforts over the years to secure additional protections for this region